masterqwerty/mendix-box-docs/README.md

 The documentation that's given for the box connector is two years old, so some adjustments have to be made.
 There's also the possiblity that since the Box connector module was last updated in March 2017, that it won't work properly due to the fact that it's dependencies have been updated very recently, but here are my findings thus far.

 I've also included some examples of how to use the Box API with microflows in the `api-examples` folder.
 I also added some troubleshooting notes, since the log messages given are usually very vague and don't really give any hint to what needs to be fixed.
-Those notes are found in the `troubleshooting` folder.
+General troubleshooting notes are found in the `troubleshooting` folder.
+I'll also include some specific notes for methods that have unique problems.

 **Note** The codefiles in `src` don't all necessarily work.
 I've just been experimenting with them.